 Several visits and visitors on social media drive to your website.
 No matter what the business is, if you have a website, social media should drive a significant amount of traffic every day.
 Website traffic can be significantly increased by making the URL visible on social media and by being proactive in promoting links to your site.

 The rate at which your audience clicks on a link within a post on a given social network.
 It is found by dividing the number of clicks on a post by the total number of impressions.
 Higher CTR is an indication of high content relevance and conversion rates.

 The dollar amount a brand spends to get relevant users (follower/audience).
 Generally, the aim should be to bring the cost down to as low as possible, preferably lower than competitors.
 Relevant content and interesting conversations help derive the CPA down.
 Giveaways are also very useful.

 9. Customer Reviews/Ratings

 Number and quality of positive or negative customer reviews or ratings received per period.
 It provides a clear picture of how the consumers perceive the brand.
 These are valuable insights that help any brand create a strong presence online.
-Reviews are user generated word-of-mouth, and are very important for purchase decisions.
-Brands should incentivise users to review and rate their products and services so that it generates positive WOM or useful insights that can improve the product/service.
+Reviews are user-generated word-of-mouth and are very important for purchase decisions.
+Brands should incentivize users to review and rate their products and services so that it generates positive WOM or useful insights that can improve the product/service.
 Read more about ways to stay ahead using social media here.

 Unsure about how important customer reviews are?
 This might help: 20 Inspiring Quotes On Customer Service